Reionization relics in the cross-correlation between the Ly$\alpha$ forest and 21 cm intensity mapping in the post-reionization era: A simple forecast

 Both instrumental configurations exhibit a trend of greater ability to constrain the tilt of the primordial power spectrum when the impact of reionization is accounted for and known but when marginalization over the ionization efficiency is required the constraint power for the tilt degrades for the PUMA $\times$ MUST-like configuration.
 This trend of better $n_s$ constraints was also present in the forecast for \lya forest done by \cite{2021MNRAS.508.1262M}.
 As seen in their Figures 9 and 10, which include the memory of reionization in the 3D flux power spectrum from the \lya forest, the tilt plays a more important role than the amplitude.
 We attribute this to the increase (or decrease) of faint galaxies that would happen by modifying the value of $n_s$ while a similar increase in $\sigma_8$ will affect the environment more uniformly, hence influencing the ionizing sources to a lesser degree than the tilt.
 Note that reionization is driven by faint galaxies in our {\sc 21cmFAST} simulations.
 The larger significance of the impact of the tilt is also shown in Figure \ref{fig:fish-models} where the impact of changing $n_s$ and $\sigma_8$ in the reionization history is illustrated.

 In the absence of reionization relics, the cross-correlation -- without any external information from other cosmological probes -- seems to constrain $\sigma_8$ more than $n_s$.
 Interestingly, this is the opposite behavior of the results for \ion{H}{I} 21 cm intensity mapping auto power spectrum albeit with $A_s$ instead (see the 1$\sigma$ error in Table 4 of \citealt{2023MNRAS.525.6036L}).
-Disregarding the difference of $\sigma_8$ with $A_s$, this trend could be due to the use of Planck priors in the auto-correlation, the additional parameters (like $\Omega$'s that will likely be degenerate with $A_s$ and $\sigma_8$), or perhaps due to the anti-correlated nature of the cross-correlation since the presence of extra structure would inevitably lead to more absorption in the \lya forest.
-This extra absorption or lack of could play a significant role in the range where the SNR is not dominated by the 21 cm error.
+Disregarding the difference of $\sigma_8$ with $A_s$, this trend could be due to the use of Planck priors in the auto-correlation, the additional parameters (like $\Omega$'s that will likely be degenerate with $A_s$ and $\sigma_8$), or perhaps due to the anti-correlated nature of the cross-correlation since in the low-density regions the forest is sensitive to, an increase in $\sigma_8$ would result in enhanced structure formation, and consequently a lesser \lya flux due to the increased absorption.
+This extra absorption or lack of could play a significant role in the range where the SNR is not dominated by the 21 cm error,i.e. where the \lya forest dominates the error budget, as seen on large scales for the PUMA $\times$ MUST configuration.
+In these regions, the enhanced sensitivity to the \lya forest increases the constraining power on $\sigma_8$, which could explain the trend of stronger constraint on $\sigma_8$ for the cross-correlation relative to the trend in the autocorrelation.

 The \lya $\times$ 21 cm cross-correlation will eventually become a competitive probe of the astrophysics that governs cosmic reionization.
 However, the constraining power for 100 hours of integration time is too weak to offer real insights into the reionization process.
 This research direction is likely to become promising with a more ambitious cross-correlation program, say 1000 hours in a SKA $\times$ MUST-like setup.
 Unexpectedly, even a conservative 100-hour cross-correlation survey will be highly competitive once PUMA \citep{2018arXiv181009572C} starts taking data.
 For reference, 100 hours of integration time would greatly improve on the projected error for a full DESI (5 years) constraint using the 3D flux power spectrum ($\sigma_\zeta = 11.6$, \citealt{2021MNRAS.508.1262M}) by roughly a factor of 3 .
 Its constraining power would be of similar strength to that obtained by demoting the optical depth to reionization to derived-parameter using symbolic regression and CMB data in conjunction with astrophysical data \citep{2024arXiv240513680M}.